danningyu/ARB-Calculator/README.md

 # ARB-Calculator
-Simple python scrip for helping with ARB calculations.
+Simple python script for helping with ARB calculations.